r2devops/hub/.gitlab/issue_templates/new_job.md

 logs, and code as it's very hard to read otherwise.
 -->

-## Possibles stages or label to this jobs
+## Possible stages or labels for this job
 <!-- Identify Stages and Labels available by checking [the documentation](https://hub.go2scale.io/jobs/) -->